Women in Chile: Property

 In marriage, there are three types of assets: those of the husband, those of the wife, and the common assets that pertain to both.
 Land and houses in a marriage continue to be the property of the person who brought them to the marriage, but in order to sell them, both the husband and wife must sign.
 In the case of divorce, both the man and woman are entitled to ownership of the marital home.
 In the case of the death of a spouse, the surviving spouse, regardless of gender, has equal inheritance rights to the marital home.
 If there is no will when the husband dies, the wife is given an equal category as the children for inheritance.
 Before marriage, a couple can sign a legal document separating all assets so that the woman and man each administer her or his own; in this case, the husband cannot control his wife's assets.

 If women work outside the home independent of their husbands, acquire personal assets, and can prove that they came by these assets through their independent work, then these working women can accumulate these assets as their own, unable to be touched by husbands.

 Sons and daughters have equal inheritance rights to moveable and immovable property from their parents.
 Unmarried men and women have equal ownership rights to moveable and immoveable property.

 In rural Chile, inheritance is the principal way in which land is acquired by both men and women, whether the land has titles or not.
-Sometimes women cannot claim their inheritance to land without titles because the cost of legal documents is too high.
+Sometimes women and men cannot claim their inheritance to land without titles because the cost of legal documents is too high.